mickeymcmanus/biohacker-flipdots/README.md

 ## Usage ##
+after installing the above packages, try: python enhanced_biopunk_playlist.py edit this playlist to change what the text shows and how it performs
 ### Text ###

 The following will simply display "Hello World" on the flip dots. getbytes() is usually called before sending to any